Broward School Board May Ease Mask Mandate

 In the last ten days, the county has done so.

-A document posted Monday night by the school board listed four options for the mask mandate going forward.READ MORE: COVID-19 Testing Sites In South Florida
+A document posted Monday night by the school board listed four options for the mask mandate going forward.READ MORE: See Why Police Say They Confused Brian Laundrie With His Mother

 “Given the current conditions, it is recommended the District eliminate its face covering mandate at this time and follow the Florida Department of Health’s Emergency Rule regarding quarantining, but continue to strongly encourage the use of face coverings and quarantining practices to avoid any “spikes” in positivity and until such time as the COVID-19 pandemic is no longer a community health risk,” according to the document.